Updated 3/5/2021

-A combination of flaky, tender North Atlantic haddock, smoked cod and shrimp are featured in this robust seafood dish.
-In Ireland, where the shrimp are better known as prawns, any combination of fresh local fish, shellfish or mollusks are considered for a traditional seafood chowder.
-This may include haddock, cod, hake, pollack, salmon, mussels, clams and shrimp.
-The seafood is simmered in a creamy broth with bacon and some tender vegetables.
-Smoked haddock or cod is often added to impart a rich smoky flavour.
+In Ireland, any combination of fresh local fish, shellfish or mollusks are considered for a traditional Irish seafood chowder.
+This may include haddock, cod, hake, pollack (coley), salmon, mussels, clams (cockles) and shrimp (prawns).
+Smoked haddock, cod or pollock is usually added to impart a rich smoky flavour.
+You can also use smoked oysters if you can’t get your hands on any of the above smoked fish.

 Irish Seafood Chowder